ryan-haskell/vite-plugin-elm-watch/README.md

 1. Missing support for flags/ports (coming in a future release!)

-2. When in a React app, changing a ".elm" component with a ".tsx" one causes issues with unmounting
+2. When in a React app, swapping a ".elm" component with a ".tsx" will causes issues with unmounting.
     - React calls `removeChild` internally on the initial DOM node, before our component can run `app.unmount()`.
 This leads to a runtime exception!